SamuelWhitby/LiDAR-GS-Benchmark/README.md

 python3 evaluate_template.py
 ```
 ## Evaluation
 The ground segmentation evaluation can be viewed through two mediums: visually or numerically.
-For instances where the algorithm performance falls below the adjustable IoU threshold of 70%, users can visualise the pointcloud as demonstrated below.
+For instances where the algorithm performance falls below the adjustable IoU threshold of 70%, users can visualise the point cloud as demonstrated below.
 This allows developers to identify areas for improvement in their algorithm approach, highlighting points of over and under-segmentation.

 ### Visualise
 The terminal output and visualised point cloud of the LineFit algorithm can be seen below.
 The colours provide a clear contrast in under and over-segmented areas, as well as highlighting where the algorithm successfully identified the ground plane.